Non-stop flights to Reykjavik (Keflavik) (KEF)

 Icelandair has a strong network of non-stop flights from the United States.

-Delta (SkyTeam): seasonal flights from Detroit (DTW), Minneapolis (MSP) and year-round flights from New York City (JFK).
+Delta (SkyTeam): seasonal flights from Detroit (DTW), Minneapolis (MSP) and New York City (JFK).

 Non-stop flights from Canada to Reykjavik (Keflavik)